Lena Gonzalez

 Lena Adriana Gonzalez (born January 26, 1981) is an American politician serving as a member of the California State Senate from the 33rd district, which encompasses the Southeast Los Angeles area including Lakewood and Long Beach.
-Since February 2024, she has served as Majority Leader of the Senate.
+From February 2024 to December 2025, she served as Majority Leader of the Senate.

 Early life and education

 Gonzalez was born in Torrance, California, the daughter of immigrants from Aguascalientes, Mexico.
 Her father worked as a cargo truck driver and her mother worked in the aerospace technology industry.
 She holds a Bachelor of Arts in political science from California State University, Long Beach and a Master of Business Administration from Loyola Marymount University.

 Career

-Gonzalez previously worked for Microsoft as a corporate affairs manager in charge of the company’s philanthropy and civic engagement.
+Gonzalez previously worked for Microsoft as a corporate affairs manager in charge of the company's philanthropy and civic engagement.

 She served on the Long Beach City Council from 2014 to 2019, representing District 1 in Downtown Long Beach.
 Prior to this, she worked for then-Councilman Robert Garcia.